-The first step is having a discussion with the client to make sure that provisions are in place to protect the privacy of their customers/users as per law and other policies like the GDPR.
+Firstly, the initial step that we follow is having a discussion with the client, in order to make sure that the provisions of the policy are inadequate to protect the privacy of their customers/users, and in consonance with the law, and/or other policies like the GDPR.

 - Information about what personal data will be collected from users.